 The Basics for Students entering Yeshiva College during or after April 2012

-To complete a BA or BS at Yeshiva College, students must complete the Core Curriculum [Click here to view the new Core Curriculum] and fulfill the requirements of a major [Click here to view the Major and Minor Fact Sheets].
-Students must also complete 128 credits and fulfill residence requirements (84 credits and six full-time semesters on the Wilf campus).
+To complete a BA or BS at Yeshiva College, students must complete the Core Curriculum and fulfill the requirements of a major [Click here to view the Major and Minor Fact Sheets].
+Students must also complete 128 credits and fulfill residence requirements (84 credits and six full-time semesters on the Wilf Campus).

 Each semester, students register for at least 12 credits and no more than 17.5 credits.
 YC students must also concurrently be enrolled in and fulfill the requirements of one of four Jewish Studies morning programs: The Mazer Program of Talmudic Studies (MYP), the Irving I. Stone Beit Midrash Program (SBMP), the Isaac Brewer College of Hebraic Studies (IBC) or Mechinah.